SAP-samples/fiori-elements-v4-rap-learning-journey/Fiori Elements App Based on an V4 RAP Service/unit7ConfiguringTables/lesson1AddingAndEditingTableColumnsOfTheListReportTable/exercise1EditTableColumnsOfTheListReport.md

 ##### After completing the exercise, the `annotation.xml` file in the `travels > webapp > annotations > annotation.xml` directory should look like the one below:

-##### In this exercise, the UI.LineItem record for 'OverallStatus' is placed before 'BookingFee', and for 'Description' is added in the second position.
+##### In this exercise, the UI.LineItem records are added or changed.
+The 'Overallstatus' column is placed before the 'BookingFee' column.
+The description column is added in the second position.

+In this exercise, the UI.LineItem records are added or changed.
+The 'Overallstatus' column is placed before the 'BookingFee' column.
+The description column is added in the second position.
 <details>
     <summary>Solution:</summary>